BigslimVdub/Aeon-GUI-Guides/Aeon-Wallet-CLI-Commands/Wallet cli.md

   `--wallet-file arg`
-  Use wallet file name, example enter `aeon-wallet-cli --wallet-file MyAeonWallet` Note that you may also need to add the full file path to the wallet file location ex `aeon-wallet-cli --wallet-file /applications/aeonwallets/MyAeonWallet` on osx.
+  Use wallet file name, example enter `aeon-wallet-cli --wallet-file MyAeonWallet` Note that you may also need to add the full file path to the wallet file location

+  Example `aeon-wallet-cli --wallet-file /applications/aeonwallets/MyAeonWallet` on osx.

   `--generate-new-wallet arg`
-  Use this command to generate new wallet and save it to file path you enter upon opening the cli Example `aeon-wallet-cli --generate-new-wallet /Applications/aeon/MyAeonWallet`
+  Use this command to generate new wallet and save it to file path you enter upon opening the cli

+  Example `aeon-wallet-cli --generate-new-wallet /Applications/aeon/MyAeonWallet`

   `--generate-from-view-key arg`
   Use this command to generate incoming-only wallet from view key.
 This is used with your private view key and wallet address to confirm funds only.

   Example `aeon-wallet-cli --generate-from-view-key MyViewOnlyAeonWallet`

   `--generate-from-spend-key arg`
   Generate deterministic wallet from spend key

   Example `aeon-wallet-cli --generate-from-spend-key MyNewAeonwallet`

   `--generate-from-keys arg`
   Generate a new wallet from private keys.
 You will be asked for your public address, spend key, and view key, followed by a new password for the new wallet.

   Example `aeon-wallet-cli --generate-from-keys MyNewWalletfromKeys`

   `--generate-from-multisig-keys arg`